jcari-dev/Item-Availlability-Checker-with-Email-Notification/README.md

 # MiniProject

-Inventory checker using Django and Selenium/Flask
+Inventory checker for target.com using Django and Selenium/Flask on raspberry pi 4